Matthew W. Fellerhoff

 He served as long-time law director for the Villages of Moscow and Woodlawn, Ohio, and has represented numerous other units of local government in Ohio, assisting in employment matters, annexations, constitutional issues and assisting in writing village charters under Ohio law.
 He has also represented many local private fire departments and public school districts.

-Articles, Publications & Lectures
+Articles, Publications, & Lectures

 • “Ethics: Ethical Issues and Problems Confronting Condemnation Lawyers” Eminent Domain; Current and Emerging Issues, CLE International, Las Vegas, Nevada, September 29-30, 2016